mikaalanwar/wbmbot_v3/README.md

 - Self-recovers from crashes and keeps running once connectivity returns.
 - Keeps a JSON audit log to avoid duplicate submissions and emails you confirmations with the PDF expose attached.
 - Saves Angebots pages and expose PDFs locally so you can review every run.
+- Configurable, human-like delay with a live countdown between applications.

 ## IMPORTANT DISCLAIMER